Nix-wie-weg/ruby-style-guide/README.md

 ## Misc

-* Write `ruby -w` safe code.
-* Avoid hashes as optional parameters.
-Does the method do too much?
-(Object initializers are exceptions for this rule).
-* Avoid methods longer than 10 LOC (lines of code).
-Ideally, most methods will be shorter than 5 LOC.
-Empty lines do not contribute to the relevant LOC.
-* Avoid parameter lists longer than three or four parameters.
 * If you really need "global" methods, add them to Kernel and make them private.
 * Use module instance variables instead of global variables.